 Heat Pump Water Heater Rebate Details*

-We offer eligible property owners a $500 rebate towards the purchase and installation of a qualifying HPWH in a home or rental property up to four units.
-There is a limit of one rebate per home or living unit.
+Standard process and offer: Eligible property owners can get a $500 rebate towards the purchase and installation of a qualifying HPWH in a home or rental property up to four units.
+There is a limit of two rebates per home or living unit.
 Additional rebates may also be available from product manufacturers, so talk with a licensed contractor for details.
 If you are considering installing a HPWH on your own, check out these tips for DIY installs.Find a Contractor

 - Product must meet our Heat Pump Water Heater Program Specifications